READING INDIAN RECORD LABELS

 I have written a comprehensive article on the history of the ODEON RECORD and later ODEON labelled discs that were recorded and placed on the market in India between 1908 and 1940, under the title ‘ODEON IN INDIA’, in the International Talking Machine Review No. 77, Spring 1990, pages 2260 to 2270, and refer readers to that article for an in-depth look at the marketing of the earlier ODEON RECORD labelled discs, and the later issues of the 1930′ s which were labelled simply as ODEON.

-That article traces the long and complicated activities of the ‘Odeon’ record label and the companies that represented it in India, up to the present, so I do not intend to repeat that whole story here, except to mention the important points of recognizing and identifying the various series, matrix system, and sizes of the releases on the ‘Odeon’ label.
+The above article “Odeon in India, TMS Spring 1990”, traces the long and complicated activities of the ‘Odeon’ record label and the companies that represented it in India, up to the present, so I do not intend to repeat that whole story here, except to mention the important points of recognizing and identifying the various series, matrix system, and sizes of the releases on the ‘Odeon’ label.

 There are in fact TWO separate and distinctive types of ‘Odeon’ labelled disc records, the first being marketed in India between 1908 up to 1914.
 These are known by their proper label name as ODEON RECORD and were manufactured in the unusual sizes of 7 1/2 inch (19cm), whereas most other record companies of the time were marketing 7″ (17cm) or 8″ (21cm) size discs in the smaller size, and the 10 3/4 inch (27cm) size as compared to the 101/2 inch (25cm) size of most other companies.
 Apart from the 7 1/2 inch and 10 3/4 inch sizes the ODEON RECORD was also marketed in 12″ (30cm) and the large, but rare 13 3/4 inch (35cm) size.